inneslabs/logd/readme.md

 Logd authenticates clients for either reading or writing using 2 shared secrets.
 These are stored encrypted in our secrets SOPS file.

+## Why no SSO?
+This is an important design choice for separation of concerns.
+This will probably not change.

+If you want to put it behind SSO, just write a proxy. ;)

+This is a simple, performant & usable service that you can, and should, build on.

 # HTTP API
 Logd starts a http server.
 ### GET /